• “Pro Panel” guest at Writers’ Community of Durham Region’s December Round Table, Whitby.

 • “The Narrative of Marie” textwork appears in Station Gallery‘s annual juried exhibition (November 2015 – January 2016) and is awarded first prize.

-• Introduction to the work of Canadian modernist poet Anne Wilkinson included in Brick Books’ 40th anniversary celebration of Canadian poetry.
+• Introduction to the work of Canadian modernist poet Anne Wilkinson appears in Brick Books’ 40th anniversary celebration of Canadian poetry.

 • “The Narrative of Marie” textwork features in Venus febriculosa‘s competition based on UK artist Tom Phillips’ altered book, A Humument.
-Phillips selected the winner, and view favourites here.
+Phillips selected the winner.
+Also view favourites here.
 Venus febriculosa is “dedicated to fostering interest in the relationship between literature and the visual arts.”

-• “Ten great authors living, writing in Durham Region” list.
+• Appears on the “Ten great authors living, writing in Durham Region” list.

-• “A Place to Stand” textwork appears in “Drawing for Art” at Station Gallery, Whitby, and features in a WCDR workshop.
+• “A Place to Stand” textwork exhibited in “Drawing for Art” show at Station Gallery, Whitby, and features in a WCDR workshop.